nilay1221/gfg-cli/README.md

 "gfguserName":"<Your GFG username>"
 }
 ```
 Once you have created this you just need to set the path to config
 ```bash
 python3 main.py config ./config.json #Path to config file
 ```
+For more information, view [this](#get-config)
 - **Fetching the problem**\
 To get question code for eg if this is the question link "https://practice.geeksforgeeks.org/problems/quick-sort-on-linked-list/1/*" then **quick-sort-on-linked-list** is the question code
 ```bash